About Musical Theatre

 We regret that we are unable to register any student for upper-level Musical Theatre courses without an in-person assessment.

 All Musical Theatre students must complete the Music Theory Assessment test ahead of their Orientation date.
-Email Becky Harlow at email@example.com for your personal music assessment code.
+Students should email Becky Harlow at email@example.com for their personal music assessment code.

-For students beginning without any credits in Musical Theatre, we recommend you register for:
+For students beginning without any credits in Musical Theatre, we recommend registering for: